zigbee-alliance/distributed-compliance-ledger/docs/transactions/model.md

   - otaChecksumType `optional(string)` - Numeric identifier as defined in IANA Named Information Hash Algorithm Registry for the type of otaChecksum.
 For example, a value of 1 would match the sha-256 identifier, which maps to the SHA-256 digest algorithm
   - releaseNotesURL `optional(string)` - URL that contains product specific web page that contains release notes for the device model.
   - schemaVersion: `optional(uint16)` - Schema version to support backward/forward compatability.
 Should be equal to 0 (default 0)
+  - specificationVersion `optional(uint32)` - SpecificationVersion SHALL identify the specification version applicable to the device model.
 - In State:
   - `model/ModelVersion/value/<vid>/<pid>/<softwareVersion>`
   - `model/ModelVersions/value/<vid>/<pid>`